 China Gold International Resources has two operational assets in China.
 The firm is currently working to optimize its CSH gold mine, located in Inner Mongolia, and its Jiama copper-polymetallic mine in Tibet.

-The value of company shares began to rise in early February and peaked at C$4 on March 17.
+The value of the miner’s shares began to rise in early February and peaked at C$4.47 on May 11.

-At the end of Q1, the company released its 2020 results, which featured a year-over-year revenue increase of US$103.5 million.
-According to a press release, “Mine operating earnings increased by 485 percent to US$90.1 million from US$15.4 million for the same period in 2019.”
+In May, the company released its Q1 results, which featured a revenue increase of 83 percent over the same period in 2020 to total US$272.1 million — the best quarterly performance in China Gold’s history.
+According to a press release, “Mine operating earnings increased by 360 percent to US$83.8 million from US$18.2 million for the same period in 2020.”

 4. Dynacor Gold (TSX:DNG)

 Year-to-date gain: 43.58 percent; current share price: C$2.58